 Request for internship applicants

-The native plant nursery is seeking two undergraduate student interns for spring quarter.
+The native plant nursery is seeking undergraduate student interns for autumn quarter.
 Interns are expected to devote an average of 9 hours a week to nursery projects.
-In conjunction with the co-managers, interns will develop learning objectives based on individual interests and strengths, receiving credit for ESRM 399 or their school’s equivalent.
+In conjunction with the manager, interns will develop learning objectives based on individual interests and strengths, receiving credit for ESRM 399 or their school’s equivalent.
 The interns‘ time will be split between routine plant maintenance, plant propagation, nursery infrastructure projects, helping with weekly volunteer work parties, and individual projects.
-Each intern will have a different focus to help tackle the many and diverse needs of a native plant nursery.
-The two intern position descriptions are as follows:
+Each internwill have a different focus to help tackle the many and diverse needs of a native plant nursery.
+Intern position descriptions are as follows:

-Communications Intern will produce a video telling the story of the SER nursery, work on increasing volunteer involvement with outside groups, produce written content for newsletters, social media, and advertising, and assist with the coordination of a large community event.
+Communications Interns will work on increasing volunteer involvement with outside groups, produce written content for newsletters, social media, and advertising, and assist with the coordination of our fall plant sale.

 Both Interns are expected to:

 To apply send a resume and a 300-500 word description of why you are interested.
 Please indicate which role(s) you would like to be considered for, what you want to learn, and how your previous work experience and/or coursework apply to this position.
-Contact the nursery co-managers, Courtney Bobsin and Mary-Margaret Greene, at firstname.lastname@example.org with questions, for more information, or to submit your application.
+To apply or request more information, email the nursery manager, Derek Allen, at firstname.lastname@example.org.